shoyu777/poke-typing-cli/README.md

 ## Options
 ### -n [int]

-The number of Pokemon you want to buttle with.
+The number of Pokemon you want to battle with.

 It must be from 1 to 6.